awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environment-configuration-methods-during.md

 1. Proceed through the wizard, and choose **Configure more options**\.

-1. Choose any of the **configuration presets**, and then choose **Modify** on one or more of the configuration cards to change a group of related configuration options\.
+1. Choose any of the **configuration presets**, and then choose **Modify** in one or more of the configuration categories to change a group of related configuration options\.

 1. When you are done making option selections, choose **Create environment**\.